ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 likely to be in this country much longer."

 "I do not at all know; but I heard nothing of his going away when I was at Netherfield.
-I hope your plans in favour of the ----shire will not be affected by his being in the neighbourhood."
+I hope your plans in favour of the  --  -- shire will not be affected by his being in the neighbourhood."

-"Oh! no--it is not for me to be driven away by Mr. Darcy.
+"Oh! no -- it is not for me to be driven away by Mr. Darcy.
 If he wishes to avoid seeing me, he must go.
 We are not on friendly terms, and it always gives me pain to meet him, but I have no reason for avoiding him but what I might proclaim before all the world, a sense